evidentlyai/evidently/docs/book/examples/cookbook_llm_judge.md

 Explanation:
 * `BinaryClassificationPromptTemplate`: This template instructs the LLM to classify the input into two classes, explain its reasoning, and format everything neatly.
 You don't have to worry about asking for these details—they're built into the template.
-* `target_category` and `non-target category`: The labels we're aiming for—like "correct" and "incorrect" in our case.
+* `target_category` and `non-target category`: The labels we're aiming for - "correct" and "incorrect" in our case.
 * `criteria`: This is where you describe what the LLM should look for when grading the responses.
 * `include_reasoning`: This asks the LLM to explain its choice.
 * `additional_columns`: This allows you to include not just the primary column (the "new_response") but also the "reference_response" for comparison.
 You must also add the column name placeholder inside the grading criteria part of the prompt.

-In this example, we've set up the prompt to be strict—erring on the side of labeling a correct answer as incorrect is preferable.
+In this example, we've set up the prompt to be strict, erring on the side of labeling a correct answer as incorrect is preferable.
 You can write it differently.
 This flexibility is one of the key benefits of creating a custom judge.

 {% hint style="info" %}
 **What else is there?** Check the docs on [LLM judge feature](../customization/llm_as_a_judge.md).